Background image

 Peak Volume

 Peak volume refers to the point in an audio file which has the highest signal strength.
+It is a key factor in sound recording and reproduction.
 It isn’t representative of overall loudness because it might only last for a millisecond.
 If it is too high though it can indicate that the signal is being clipped and distortion is being introduced, reducing the listening experience.
 This headroom is also needed to ensure files are successfully encoded.

 Apple is the most influential body involved in the setting of podcast standards and they recommend that “true-peak value doesn’t exceed -1 dB FS”.
 We agree that the peak should be below -1 dB.